 For the average person, SMS has been the low cost, fast response way to contact friends and family for over a decade.
 This love affair has spilled over into the channel that consumers now want to communicate with businesses, 85% of people want to be able to not only receive a message from a company but also reply by text.

-Let’s take a look at text messaging can help you meet the three customer service traits that customers expect.
+Let’s take a look at how an SMS customer service platform can help you meet the three customer service traits that customers expect.

 As we recently mentioned in an article on texting sales leads, SMS can help get your response times down.
 The reason is simple, one person can easily send out 20 texts in 20 minutes, but it’s hard for that same person to make the same volume of calls.